wgopar/usd-conversions-agent/README.md

 - `bun run agent` – run the agent module directly (helpful for quick experiments).
 - `bunx tsc --noEmit` – type-check the project.

+### Agent entrypoints

+- `usd-conversions` – returns the latest USD→EUR/CNY/JPY/GBP/AUD rates pulled from free public APIs.
+- `usd-market-summary` – generates a short FX brief with highlights using your configured AxLLM provider (`OPENAI_API_KEY` or compatible); falls back to the rate data above when summarising.

 ### Next steps

 - Update `src/agent.ts` with your use case.